 Reverse swing

-Reverse swing is one of the types of the technique used by swing bowlers in cricket.
+Reverse swing is one of the techniques used by swing bowlers in cricket.
 It is based on the principle of reverse rotation of the ball.

-However, Reverse swing can also be performed with a new ball – provided that the player can accelerate it to a speed of at least 145 km / h.
-In this case, the separation of the airflow flowing around the projectile occurs earlier, and the polished (i.e., fast) side of the ball starts moving first, while the rough side gradually slows down.
-Thus, the trajectory of Reverse swing directly depends on:
+The reverse swing, on the other hand, may also be executed with a new ball, provided that the player is able to accelerate the ball to a speed of at least 145 kilometers per hour.
+In this particular scenario, the separation of the airflow that is flowing around the projectile takes place early, and the side of the ball that is polished begins to move first, while the side that is rough progressively slows down.
+Therefore, the curve of the reverse swing is directly dependent on the following:

 - The grip used;